WhatsApp Contact

 MASTER ABDUL KARIM RAFIEI:

-Abdul Karim Rafi-ee was born in the 1218 solar year (1840 A.c ) in Araak, his father was a professional carpet weaver who had a workshop for carpet weaving at his house, and he could sell the carpets weaved by his students.
-Abdul Karim was five when his father sent him to an old school in "Samsaamiyeh" in Araak, and after a while, some friends recommended sent he for learning to draw carpet plans.
+Abdul Karim Rafi-ee was born in Araak in 1901 (1218, according to the Jalali Calendar).
+His father was a professional carpet weaver who had a workshop for carpet weaving at home, and he could sell the carpets woven by his students.
+When Abdul Karim was five, his father sent him to an old school in "Samsaamiyeh" in Araak.
+After a while, some friends recommended he learn to draw carpet plans.

-He could become pretty good at coloring and designing and main elements of drawing carpet plans in fact.
-He loved those techniques in a way that he would hardly work on them even at late nights most of the time and at the end after a lots of hard work he succeeded to establish a carpet designing center with help of two other professionals in carpet plan designing in Araak city and works of this designing center had become an attention point to companies which were owned by American and European residents in Araak city.
-They successfully supplied all the company orders only by recruiting 14 staffs.
+Abdul Karim became good at coloring and designing the main elements of drawing carpet plans.
+He loved these techniques so much that he often worked on them until late at night.
+After much hard work, he established a carpet designing center in Araak City with the help of two other professionals in carpet plan designing.
+The designs created by this design center became an attention point for companies owned by American and European residents in Araak City.
+They successfully supplied all the company orders with only 14 staff members.

-After a while, Abdul Karim moved to Hamedan City.
-He started a new work with the partnership of "Haj Ahmed Sanaa-ee" In this job which took three years, he successfully created many designs for foreign companies.
-It is good to know that at the same time, most of the carpet weavers used to weave carpets based on the wrong manner, which didn't have any specific design.
-Rafique's good work experience caused "Haj Vakilul Roaayaa harmed any" order him numerous carpet designs for his big company.
+Later, Abdul Karim moved to Hamedan City and started a new work partnership with "Haj Ahmed Sanaa-ee."
+He successfully created many designs for foreign companies during these three years.
+It is essential to know that at the same time, most carpet weavers used to weave carpets incorrectly, which didn't have any specific design.
+Rafique's good work experience caused "Haj Vakilul Roaayaa harmed any" to order numerous carpet designs for his big company.

 HERE ARE SOME EXAMPLES